Care home fees - Who pays?

 There are different types of care homes to support different needs.
 The care home you live in may depend on things such as your age or your need.

-The rules on this page are not for supported housing.
-How you pay for supported housing is different.
+The information in this factsheet doesn’t relate to supported housing.
+The way you pay for supported housing is different.

 You can find more information about ‘Supported Housing’ by clicking here.